vestrel00/contacts-android/howto/howto-query-contacts.md

 do nothing and return an empty list.

 To perform the query with permission, use the extensions provided in the `permissions` module.
-For more info, read [How do I use the permissions module to simplify permission handling using coroutines?](/contacts-android/howto/howto-use-api-with-permissions-handling.html)
+For more info, read [How do I use the permissions module to simplify permission handling using coroutines?](/howto/howto-use-api-with-permissions-handling.md)

 You may, of course, use other permission handling libraries or just do it yourself =)

+## Custom data support

+The `BroadQuery` API does not include custom data in the matching process.
+However, you may still use the `include` function with custom data.
+For more info, read [How do I use query APIs with custom data?](/howto/howto-query-custom-data.md)

-## How does the matching process work?
+##  Using the `whereAnyContactDataPartiallyMatches` function to specify matching criteria

 The `BroadQuery` API lets the Contacts Provider perform the search using its own custom matching algorithm via the `whereAnyContactDataPartiallyMatches` function.